-Your story format should be around 350-500 words together with a photo (or a video clip no longer than 30 sec to 1 min).
-We would share your story (video or photo) on EFCCA´s social media channels (Facebook and Twitter) and ultimately take
+Your story format you should be around 350-500 words.
+Your story can be submitted anonymously or if you are okay with it we are happy to publish your name and photo (or a video clip no longer than 30 sec if you prefer an audiovisual message).
+We would share your story on EFCCA´s social media channels (Facebook and Twitter).

 Once we have initiated the dialogue we would like to take the main issues raised to Health Care Providers and other stakeholders for them to listen and watch to find together solutions that will have a meaningful impact on a person´s quality of life.